anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 at inception.
 This will allow the right set of considerations to be addressed for the deployment.
 A set of typical considerations is provided:

 - for various use cases to meet functional and performance needs and
-- to avoid the need for signifiant rework of the storage solution and the likely ripple through impact on the broader Cloud Infrastructure.
+- to avoid the need for significant rework of the storage solution and the likely ripple through impact on the broader Cloud Infrastructure.

 The considerations will help to guide the build and deployment of the Storage solution for the various Use Cases and Stereotypes outlined in the summary table.